title banner for Derbyshire UK - Derbyshire and Peak District GuideMonsal Trail in Derbyshire

-Walking and cycling route on an old railway track
+Walking and cycling on the Monsal Trail, an old, disused railway track

 The Monsal Trail is just under 9 miles in length running from the Coombs Road viaduct, about a mile south of Bakewell to Blackwell Mill junction, 3 miles or so from Buxton.
 The trail runs along the course of the old Midland Railway The line was completed in 1863 through the very heart of the Peak District.
 The Peak Park authority bought the line and opened it as the Monsal Trail in 1980 after carrying out essential safety work.
 Numerous tunnelled sections of the line have simply been closed off for safety.
 Footpaths connect the sections closed by tunnels, cyclists need to link the sections by road.